Printing source code in Mac OS X

 But, to my rescue, I recently discovered this nice program called enscript.
 The program is capable of probably doing a lot of good things, but in my case, I use it now, to produce a PostScript file with printed code.

-In Mac OS X it can be installed using Homebrew or on Linux using Linuxbrew:
+In Mac OS X it can be installed using brew:

 brew install enscript